phluid61/internet-drafts/file-scheme/draft.md

 mapping the equivalent segments of the two schemes:

-1. Initialise the URI with the "file:" scheme identifier.
+1. Initialize the URI with the "file:" scheme identifier.

 2. Append the authority: